-- 1. Students with Special Needs.
-BACS provides the following services to students with special needs: - a.
+- 1. Students with Special Needs. - a.
 Documentation from Caregivers.
 All parents or legal guardians of eligible scholars must submit documentation annually to support the need for transportation services, to be addressed in the student's IEP or 504 plan.
 BACS' Case Manager will collaborate with caregivers through the IEP and 504 process annually to review and submit the annual documentation to the state. - 2.
 Scholars in Temporary Living Situations.
-BACS may also provide transportation support to meet the needs of Scholars in Temporary Living Situations and other scholars in need. - 1.
+BACS may also provide transportation support to meet the needs of Scholars in Temporary Living Situations and other scholars in need. - a.
 Monitoring.
 BACS monitors the provision of transportation services annually to Eligible Scholars.
 The annual reports are reviewed by BACS leadership to ensure that the transportation needs of BACS scholars are being and will be met.